 In this tutorial, we are going to show you how to create a test account without real payments.

 As soon as you are logged in, go to Sandbox > Accounts.

 Hit the “Create Account” button.
 In the pop-up window, choose the type of account and the Country you are working in.
 Afterward, click the “Create” button.

 Now, go to Dashboard > My Apps & Credentials and hit the “Create App” button.

 Give your new app a name and choose the business account.
+You can also decide between the “Merchant” and “Platform” App Types.
 Afterward, click the “Create App” button.